mariodavid/mariodavid.github.io/_drafts/cuba-on-kubernetes-part-1.md

 	<figcaption><a href="{{ site.url }}/images/cuba-on-kubernetes/google-cloud-console-create-sql-client-service-acc.png" title="Create a service Account for GKE to SQL">Create a service Account for GKE to SQL</a></figcaption>
 </figure>

-The downloaded private key needs to be stored secretly.
+The downloaded private key needs to be stored securely.
 It is used for later reference.

 Before that, we also need a user for the SQL database.
-It can be created once again via the <code>gloud</code> command line tool:
+It can e.g. be created via the <code>gloud</code> command line tool:

 {% highlight bash %}
 $ gcloud sql users create proxyuser host --instance=cubarnetes-postgres --password=4d86PPg$P-Cu%8hR